-Don Draper and the Mad Men cronies were, for the most part, alcoholic womanisers and narcissistic habitual liars… they all seemed to be verging on nervous breakdowns even though their job basically amounted to creating a slogan for a brand and then ramming it down the target market’s throat until, starved of alternatives, consumers started to believe it and flock to stores like thoughtless sheep.
+Ok, I’m just going to say it.
+Don Draper and the Mad Men cronies were, for the most part, alcoholic womanisers and narcissistic habitual liars… not geniuses.
+They all seemed to be verging on nervous breakdowns even though their job basically amounted to creating a slogan for a brand and then ramming it down the target market’s throat until, starved of alternatives, consumers started to believe it and flock to stores like thoughtless sheep.

-Alright, that might be a bit harsh… these 60’s marketers had their own cultural and societal battles that most young marketers today couldn’t fathom as reality.
+Alright, that might be a bit harsh.
+These 60’s marketers had their own cultural and societal battles that most young marketers today couldn’t even fathom as reality.
 They were also still struggling with that blurry line between culture creation and culture-jacking.

 Particularly since the advent of Digital, three things have thrown a spanner in the wheels of modern marketing:

-- Increased competition for ever-narrower market segments, each with ever-more specific needs
+- Increased competition for ever-narrower market segments with ever-more specific needs

-- Tech-savvy consumers with access to huge volumes of product information and customer reviews
+- Tech-savvy consumers with access to huge volumes of product information and reviews

-- Consumers with an uncanny ability to block out the BS in marketing messages
+- Consumers with an uncanny ability to see straight through cheap marketing tactics